kamir/ks-inspector/README.md

 ## Motivation and Concept

+Think about a set of KSQL queries you want to deploy on a KSQL cluster.
+This is a very easy task.
+And many users love the flexibility of scalable deployments using containers.

+But there is another side of it.
+Do you know how individual streaming applications depend on each other in a direct or indirect way?

+### The Application Context
 We define an *application context* in order to provide all required information for an analysis of a particular *streaming use-case*.
 This also works for for multiple uses cases in a multi-tenant environment.